-All of the following documents must be completed:
+All of the following documents must be completed on indicated schedule:

 (Please note: This is a general guideline.
 Your individual program may use forms in addition to the ones listed here and they may be located in alternative Drives or files specific to your program workflow.
 Please check with your Supervisor if you have questions.)